-Using Smart Groups, you can easily create groups of users based on specific criteria.
+Using Smart Groups, you can quickly create groups of users based on specific criteria.
 Smart Groups are highly customizable and dynamic.
-You can use these groups with phishing campaigns, training campaigns, or to quickly generate a variety of ad hoc analysis reports.
+You can use these groups for phishing campaigns, training campaigns, or to quickly generate a variety of ad hoc analysis reports.
 If you'd like to see a set of common use cases for Smart Groups, click here.

 Smart Groups can be used in conjunction with your existing standard user groups.
 The difference between Smart Groups and standard groups is that with Smart Groups, you are able to define distinct criteria from an expansive array of options to dynamically include or exclude users.